zZHorizonZz/Avalon/README.md

 * If we want to fill some area we can use /pos1 and /pos2 for selection of box that we want to fill and then we can send /fill [Material]
-* If we want to create block under us we can use /up.
+* If we want to create block under us we can use /up [Optional height].

 ### Miscellaneous Commands:

 * To give ourselves item we can use /item give [Material]
+* To give ourselves item we can use /gamemode [creative/survival/spectator/adventure]
+* To give ourselves item we can use /supersecret [Magic Number]

 ### Server Commands: